 Made To Stick: Why Some Ideas Survive and Others Die

 Why do some ideas take hold and why do others die?
 These brother-authors explore what makes ideas memorable and viable, and ways we can frame our ideas to form compelling messages.
 This is a must-read for marketers, planners and communicators who need to create compelling messages.

 by Simon Sinek

 Do you need to inspire others?
 What makes some people and organizations more influential and profitable than others?
 Why are so few successful people able to repeat their successes over and over?
-Sinek explores why you should begin with WHY.
+Sinek explores the reasons you should begin with WHY.
 When you want to influence, lead, inspire, sell, attract or communicate, beginning with WHY sets the stage for others to buy in and believe.
-Great leaders throughout history have had a few things in common, and Sinek identifies those things and guides you in using them to build a framework to influence others.
+Great leaders throughout history have had a few things in common.
+Sinek identifies those things and then guides you in using them to build a framework that influences others.